Sisters’ Gifts and Contributions Recognized

 St. Catherine of Bologna School Receives STEM Certification

 About six years ago, St. Catherine of Bologna School in Ringwood was invited to be one of eight New Jersey schools piloting STEM education (science, technology, engineering, and math).
 Over the intervening years, five of those school moved out of the program for various reasons.
 The three remaining schools—one of which was St. Catherine’s—are the first Catholic elementary schools in the U. S. to receive STEM certification.
 Sister Theresa Firenze, principal of St. Catherine’s, described the program’s emphasis on the inquiry method.
-“Science, technology, engineering, and math ‘blur’ their lines” she explained, “and connections, exploration, and problem-solving are at the service of making discoveries that will make the world better for all.”
+“Science, technology, engineering, and math ‘blur’ their lines” she explained, “and connections, exploration, and problem-solving are at the service of making discoveries that will make the world better for all over here.”

 Sister Corda Honor Society at the Catholic High School of Baltimore